-Understanding sleep and how lack of it affects your health can allow you to make healthier decisions for you and your family.
-The following pages share information about sleep disorders and how lack of sleep can affect the health of someone living with a chronic disease.
+Understanding sleep and how a lack of it affects your health can allow you to make healthier decisions for you and your family.
+The following pages share information about sleep disorders and how a lack of sleep can affect the health of someone living with a chronic disease.
 Information is also available about how much sleep is recommended for different age groups and tips on how to improve the quality of your sleep.
 This section concludes with recommendations on what to do if you are still having difficulty sleeping.

 Sleep-disordered breathing (SDB), commonly known as sleep apnea, is associated with an increased risk of cancer mortality, according to a new study.
-Sleep Apnea is a serious health problem which leaves you feeling tired during the day and more prone to memory problems and even accidents.
-Advanced sleep apnea also contributes to heart disease, high blood pressure, weight gain and diabetes.
+Sleep Apnea is a serious health problem that leaves you feeling tired during the day and more prone to memory problems and even accidents.
+Advanced sleep apnea also contributes to heart disease, high blood pressure, weight gain, and diabetes.
 Snoring may be more than just an annoying habit – it may be a sign of sleep apnea.
 Persons with sleep apnea characteristically make periodic gasping or “snorting” noises, during which their sleep is momentarily interrupted.
 Those with sleep apnea may also experience excessive daytime sleepiness, as their sleep is commonly interrupted and may not feel restorative.

 Restless Legs Syndrome (RLS)

 Restless Leg Syndrome is frequently feeling like it is originating in the lower legs, but often it is connected with pains and aches all over the leg.
 It is also characterized by an undesirable “crawling” sensation.
 This often makes complications initiating sleep and is relieved by movement of the leg, such as walking or kicking.
 Abnormalities in the neurotransmitter dopamine have often been associated with RLS.